AguaClara/Fluoride-Auto/FluorideReportSp18.md

 -Included.
 They are separate but working on similar goals so it made sense to collaborate.

 Which previous subteams reexamined the benefits of the reactors?
+Addressed
 </div>

 Over the summer of 2017, tests performed during the previous semester were repeated in order to finally determine whether the second reactor in series made enough significant improvements to be implemented on a larger scale.
-A new fluoride probe was purchased, and experiments conducted on this probe showed that a plant using Spring 2017's parameters could produce effluent water with as low as 0.05 mg/L, significantly below the WHO's standards.
+A new fluoride probe was purchased, and experiments conducted on this probe showed that a plant using Spring 2017 Fluoride subteam's parameters could produce effluent water with as low as 0.05 mg/L, significantly below the WHO's standards.
 However, clay that remained in the effluent caused turbidity to often rise above 5 NTU.
 In consideration of this turbidity and as an effort to lower the number of resources needed to implement the reactor, it was determined that clay needed to be eliminated from the system.
 Additionally, the unusually high PACl dosage of 25 g/L needed to be lowered.
 While no data was collected that definitively pointed to using one or two reactors, the team tentatively hypothesized that the second reactor would not justify the added expenses when built on a larger scale.
 However, once the reagent parameters were optimized, further tests and a cost analysis could be conducted to verify this.

 <div class="alert alert-block alert-danger">
 Spring 2017 team of flouride or CSFBR were producing 0.05 mg/l og flouride concentrations?